Recipe for Success: The Work of Rose Cabat

 Rose named the pots around 1960, when she held a finished example in her hands and remarked, “Now this one’s a feelie!”
 The Feelies — unlike most other vases — emphasize the tactile experience above all else.

 Unable to hold even the smallest reed, they offer beauty for beauty’s sake, without functionality.
-The shapes resemble things found in Rose’s garden: onions, figs, cucumbers, and tomatoes, many with glazes also named for fruits, vegetables, or flowers: onionskin, cucumber, olive, and lavender, among others.
+The shapes resemble things found in Rose’s garden: onions, figs, cucumbers, and tomatoes.
+Many have glazes also named for fruits, vegetables, or flowers: onionskin, cucumber, olive, lavender, etc.

 Rose Cabat never sought the spotlight: she was motivated by her love of the creative process and of the Feelies themselves.
 She continued to work in her Tucson studio until the end of her life, averaging five pots per day, and took breaks for water aerobics, nickel slots at a nearby casino, and episodes of “The Price is Right.”
 In her Artist’s Statement, she called working in clay “the joy of my life.”